amabdulr/CNWG/9-Plain_Language_Rules_ver_2_0.md

 5. **Focus on Clarity:**
    - **Rule:** Use language that enhances clarity and avoids potential misunderstandings due to unfamiliarity with Latin terminology.
    - <example>
-     - Latin: "per annum"
-     - Clear: "per year"</example>
+     - Instead of "per annum" use "per year"</example>

 ---